Homological stability for Iwahori-Hecke algebras of type B: Introduction

 \subsection{Acknowledgements}

 I would like to thank my supervisor Rachael Boyd for suggesting the problem and guiding my work, along with providing patient support and constant motivation.
 This work was done as part of the CMS Summer Research Program at the University of Cambridge, and I am indebted to them for creating this opportunity.
+I would also like to thank the anonymous referee for their highly detailed and insightful comments.